aviralchharia/NeT-Vent/index.md

 ## Recognition

-• Won the University of Queensland Engineering Design Hackathon 2020, Brisbane which had more than 15 teams from top universities.
+• Won the University of Queensland (UQ) Engineering Design Hackathon 2020, Brisbane which had more than 15 teams from top universities.

 • Research results published as a [Full Paper](https://ieeexplore.ieee.org/document/9587553) at the IEEE Global Conference for Advancement in Technology (GCAT) 2021.